jakedmtr/heart-disease-analysis/README.md

 ### General Prevalence

-54.3% of the patients had heart disease and 45.7% did not have heart disease.
+54.3% of the patients in this sample had heart disease and 45.7% did not have heart disease.

 ![General](images/general_prevalence.png)

 ### Age

-The most popular age group for heart disease was the 50-59 group with a share of 41.4%.
+The most popular age group for heart disease in this sample was the 50-59 group with a share of 41.4%.

 ![Age group_dist](images/age_group_dist.png)